coffee2code/get-custom-field-values/readme.txt

 = I don't plan on using the shortcode builder when writing or editing a post or page, so how do I get rid of it? =

+If you use the block editor (aka Gutenberg, which is the default editing experience as of WordPress 5.0), then the shortcode builder is not available yet so this situation would be moot for you.

-When on the write or edit admin pages for a page or post, find the "Screen Options" link near the upper right-hand corner of the page.
+For the classic editor, when on the write or edit admin pages for a page or post, find the "Screen Options" link near the upper right-hand corner of the page.
 Clicking it slides down a panel of options.
 In the "Show on screen" section, uncheck the checkbox labeled "Get Custom Field Values - Shortcode".
 This must be done separately for posts and for pages if you want the shortcode builder disabled for both sections.

 = I don't see the shortcode builder; where is it? =

+If you use the block editor (aka Gutenberg, which is the default editing experience as of WordPress 5.0), then the shortcode builder is not available yet.

-The shortcode builder/wizard is available in the admin when writing or editing a page or post.
+For the classic editor, the shortcode builder/wizard is available in the admin when writing or editing a page or post.
 On the edit/create page, it'll be a sidebar widget (in this context, also known as a metabox) labeled "Get User Custom Field Values - Shortcode".
 If you don't see it there (which may be the case since it is hidden by default), find the "Screen Options" link near the upper righthand corner of the page.
 Clicking it slides down a panel of options.
 In the "Show on screen" section, check the checkbox labeled "Get Custom Field Values - Shortcode".
 This must be done separately for posts and for pages if you want the shortcode builder enabled for both sections.

 = Can I move the shortcode builder box because it is way down at the bottom of the right sidebar when I create/edit posts? =